thomasleavy/Weather-App/README.md

 - **TailwindCSS:** CSS framework for faster styling.
 - **OpenWeatherMap API:** This gives reliable weather info for the user.
 - **Getform.io:** This makes handling forms easier for everyone.
+- **Axios:** A promise-based HTTP client for making requests to the OpenWeatherMap API.

 ## Live Demo